jsdelivrbot/code-sample/README.md

 1) Clone repo
 2) yarn/npm install
 3) look at package.json for commands to run
-4) Push to master, CD will be triggered
+4) Push to master, CD will be triggered on netlify.com